 Classification

-Four batteries of lime kilns were built in the environs of Bugsworth Basin at the terminus of the Peak Forest Canal and these have been identified as the:
+Four batteries of lime kilns were built in the environs of Bugsworth Basin at the terminus of the Peak Forest Canal, namely:

 Hence, a total of 19 kilns were built around the basin but they were not all built at the same time nor were they all operational at the same time.